 Set up a Snowflake data destination to export data from Singular automatically to a Snowflake database.
 Note that data destinations are a premium feature (learn more).

 NEW: We've recently announced a Snowflake Data Exchange integration!
 It provides a seamless way to push Singular data into your Snowflake warehouse.
-Please visit the Snowflake Data Exchange Destination article for more details.
+See the Snowflake Data Exchange Destination article for more details.

 1. Log In as an Account Admin